NaoMod/mega-mde-agent/ReadME.md

 ![lexical_diversity](images/lexical_diversity.png)

 ### ***Result analysis***

 #### **DISTANCE Metric (How far apart topics are)**

 **Single-Tool & Multi-Tool:**  The LLM creates topically closer instructions.
 Generated examples cluster around existing patterns, **maintaining semantic fidelity to the seeds** rather than diverging into unrelated topics.
 This reduction in topical spread indicates the LLM successfully preserves the core meaning and intent of the seed templates while creating variations, a desirable outcome that ensures generated data remains **on-topic and semantically aligned** with the original task domain.

+At the same time, the convergence observed suggests that the model tends to remain within familiar transformation scenarios rather than extending far beyond seed representations.
+High Affinity scores confirm that domain relevance is maintained, while the reduced distance highlights the model’s focus on producing cohesive and contextually appropriate variations of existing patttern types.

 ------